elchaparr/car-game/README.md

-# Juego de Carros - README
+# Car Game - README

-## Descripción
+## Description

-Este es un juego desarrollado en C# utilizando Windows Forms.
-El objetivo del juego es controlar un carro para esquivar otros carros que se aproximan, mientras recoges monedas que aparecen en el camino.
-Cuando el jugador pierde, el juego guarda la cantidad de monedas recolectadas junto con el nombre del jugador en una base de datos para su posterior visualización y seguimiento.
+This is a game developed in C# using Windows Forms.
+The objective of the game is to control a car to avoid other approaching cars, while collecting coins that appear along the way.
+When the player loses, the game saves the number of coins collected along with the player's name in a database for later viewing and tracking.

-## Características
+## Characteristics

-- **Movimiento del carro**: Usa las teclas de flechas para mover el carro hacia la izquierda o derecha.
+- **Cart movement**: Use the arrow keys to move the cart left or right.
-- **Esquivar obstáculos**: Evita chocar con los carros que se mueven hacia ti.
+- **Avoid obstacles**: Avoid colliding with the cars that are moving towards you.
-- **Recolectar monedas**: A medida que esquivas los obstáculos, puedes recoger monedas que aumentan tu puntaje.
+- **Collect coins**: As you avoid obstacles, you can collect coins that increase your score.
-- **Base de datos**: Cuando el jugador pierde, su nombre y las monedas recolectadas se guardan en una base de datos para llevar el registro de las mejores puntuaciones.
+- **Database**: When the player loses, his name and the coins collected are saved in a database to keep track of the best evaluations.

-## Requisitos
+##Requirements

-- **Sistema Operativo**: Windows
+- **Operating System**: Windows
-- **Plataforma**: .NET Framework
+- **Platform**: .NET Framework (compatible with versions 4.6.1 onwards)
-- **Base de Datos**: SQL Server (o cualquier sistema de base de datos SQL compatible)
+- **Database**: SQL Server (or any compatible SQL database system)
-- **Herramientas necesarias**:
+- **Necessary tools**:
-  - Visual Studio 2019 o superior
+  - Visual Studio 2019 or higher
-  - SQL Server Management Studio
+  - SQL Server Administration Studio